 The Trump administration has threatened to stop these federal payments as part of its promise to overturn the Affordable Care Act and replace it with a new plan.
 Insurers like Anthem, understandably, want to know where they stand since they believe they need these federal reimbursements in order to remain profitable.

 Litigation Adds To Woes For Anthem

 In addition to unanswered questions about the ACA, Anthem is also locked in litigation with Cigna Corp.
-(NYSE:CIB) over a planned merger deal that was terminated after being blocked by the courts on antitrust grounds.
+(NYSE:CIA) over a planned merger deal that was terminated after being blocked by the courts on antitrust grounds.

 The Role Of Big Data